Running a registered scheme

 You must notify ASIC of a change of the responsible entity of a registered scheme.
 You must lodge Form 5107 Notification of change of responsible entity of a registered scheme.

-A company cannot be chosen or appointed as a replacement responsible entity unless it both:
+A company cannot be chosen or appointed as a replacement responsible entity unless it:

-• holds an AFS licence authorising it to operate the registered scheme that is subject to the transfer
+• holds an AFS licence authorising it to operate the registered scheme that is the subject of the change of responsible entity.

 Note: See section 601FA of the Corporations Act.

 If the replacement responsible entity already has an AFS licence, it may need to apply to vary its existing licence to authorise it to operate the registered scheme.
-The responsible entity does not need to vary its licence if its existing licence authorises it to operate assets of a particular kind and the assets of the scheme fall within that class.
+The responsible entity does not need to vary its existing licence if the licence authorises it to operate registered schemes of a particular asset kind and the assets of the existing registered scheme are the same kind.

-If a licence application is required, the responsible entity should apply well before scheduling any member meetings (which are required to be held under section 601FL or 601FM of the Corporations Act).
+If a licence application is required, the replacement responsible entity should apply well before any members’ meetings (which are required to be held under section 601FL or 601FM of the Corporations Act) are scheduled.
 We will not accept a Form 5107 for lodgement unless:

-• the replacement responsible entity has an AFS licence authorising the operation of the scheme
+• the replacement responsible entity has an AFS licence authorising the operation of the scheme, and

 • the members' meetings as required under section 601FL or 601FM have been held.